alpacahq/bkdocs/README.md

-# broker-api-docs-hugo
+# broker-api-docs-hugo [:warning: Deprecated]

-This is the staging branch of the documentation.
+This repo is no longer maintained.
+For latest documentation and OpenAPI specs visit: https://github.com/alpacahq/alpaca-docs

 1. Clone repo `git clone`